Homemade Chicken and Dumplings is a family favorite recipe that’s chocked full of chicken, vegetables and soft, fluffy biscuit dumplings.

 Place cut biscuits on top of ingredients.

-As dumplings cook they will enlarge and become fluffy.
+As the dumplings cook, they will enlarge and become fluffy.

 The longer you cook, the thicker the gravy will become.

 Eventually, the dumplings will sink into the gravy.
-You’ll know that they are cooked through and the Chicken and Dumplings is ready.
+When this happens, you’ll know that the biscuits are cooked through and the Chicken and Dumplings is ready.

 Salt and pepper to taste.
 I also like to add a tablespoon of onion and garlic powder to add more layers of flavor.

 For more delicious main dish recipes, be sure to check out my Pinterest Board, Dinner Recipes from Wisconsin Homemaker.